nfdi4plants/ARC-specification/ARC specification.md

 #### Top-Level Run Description

-The file `arc.cwl` MUST exist at the root directory of each ARC.
+The file `arc.cwl` SHOULD exist at the root directory of each ARC.
 It describes which runs are executed (and specifically, their order) to (re)produce the computational outputs contained within the ARC.

 `arc.cwl` MUST be a CWL v1.2 workflow description and adhere to the same requirements as [run descriptions](#run-description).
 In particular, references to study or assay data files, nested workflows MUST use relative paths.
 An optional file `arc.yml` MAY be provided to specify input parameters.